 FEES – REINSTATEMENT

 8.5.
-A person whose certificate of registration was suspended or revoked by a panel of the Discipline Committee or the Fitness to Practise Committee and who applies for reinstatement of his or her certificate of registration pursuant to section 72 of the Code shall pay:
+A person whose certificate of registration was suspended or revoked by a panel of the Discipline Committee or the Fitness to Practise Committee and who applies for reinstatement of their certificate of registration pursuant to section 72 of the Code shall pay:

-at the time the person makes the first such application, a fee of 1.5 times the fee for a certificate of registration authorizing independent practice; and
+if the person’s certificate of registration was suspended or revoked by a panel of the Discipline Committee, at the time the person makes the first such application, a fee of 1.5 times the fee for a certificate of registration authorizing independent practice;

+if the person’s certificate of registration was suspended or revoked by a panel of the Fitness to Practise Committee, at the time the person makes the first such application, the fee for a certificate of registration authorizing independent practice; and

 at the time the person makes the second or any subsequent application, a fee of 3 times the fee for a certificate of registration authorizing independent practice.